Building-maintenance-worker-using-laptop

 Budgeting

-What are the Pros and Cons of Planned Preventative Maintenance?
+What are the Pros and Cons of PPM Maintenance?

 Below is a summary of the advantages and disadvantages of PPM: